inf112-v20/Kokkene/src/test/java/inf112/skeleton/app/Manual Tests/BoardTests.md

 The player should never move through the wall.

 ## Healthpoints and lifepoints
-Healthpoints are updated procedurally in the top right corner.\
+Healthpoints are updated procedurally in the top left corner.\
 When losing over 10 health, you lose a lifepoint, and it is showed - \
 on the player.
 To test, walk into a laser path.